18.11 2024

 ”The ISO is mostly performing in Harpa, the wonderful home of the orchestra, but it is a national orchestra”, she initiates our talk concerning which challenges the orchestra is seeing current. ”To me it has been important to fulfill that role and it is important for the orchestra also to do concerts outside of Reykjavík.
 In my opinion the orchestra has many different roles to play and one of them is to bring classical music to people all around the country”.

-This spring the ISO went to Borgarnes and Stykkishólmur on the West Coast to do concerts and some works were performed with local choirs.
+This spring the ISO went to Borgarnes and Stykkishólmur on the West Coast to do concerts, and some works were performed with local choirs.
 “This season the orchestra has three concerts in the South in collaboration with people living in the area”, she tells me.
 Immediately, one hopes that this procedure is going to continue in the future after Lára Sóley has left.

 The ISO also tours frequently abroad.
 Their last tour was to the UK spring 2023 and was a great success, Lára Sóley lets me know.

 In 2019, she was appointed managing director for Sinfóníuhljómsveit Íslands; actually, the violinist born in Húsavik in the North was appointed again for a new 4 year period from 2023.
-Now she has changed to the role as artistic director for the Reykjavík Arts Festival which is the largest arts festival in Iceland.
-It is biennale, taking place next in early summer 2026, and includes a wide ranch of genres, artists and arts.
-A job that gives her more space for independence as a leader but also requires more communication with partners from outside Iceland and besides offers a wider workspace inside the world of arts.
+Now she has changed to the role as artistic director for the Reykjavík Arts Festival which is the largest art festival in Iceland.
+It is a biennale taking place next in early summer 2026, and includes a wide ranch of genres, artists and arts.
+A job that gives Lára Sóley more space for independence as a leader but also requires more communication with partners from outside Iceland and besides offers a wider workspace inside the world of arts.
 She can take good benefit from her experiences from her time with Iceland Symphony Orchestra, one can imagine.
 That of course also includes the challenges, for example from the corona pandemic.

 The effects from this period are hardly over yet.

 ”It was challenging for the orchestra to get back after the corona pandemic – to make the audience return to the concerts”, she tells me.
 “Before the pandemic we had a large proportion of subscribers to our concerts, but that has changed a bit.
 Now, some people rather choose the concerts individually.
 It is preferable to have more subscribers again, but as a good outcome from this situation we have felt that more new people attend the concerts”, she explains.
-Maybe the corona pandemic taught us to be more relaxed and how nice it can be to spend more time at home.
-“I feel that people in general are now more aware of what they spend their time on.
-People are more at home, and maybe they learned that from the corona pandemic”, Lára Sóley says with a calm and controlled spirit.
-Still, one can sense the seriousness of the situation behind it.

 However, there are a lot to get up for and to leave the cozy couch for.
 Both artistically and humanistically spoken, there are good times for classical music on the island of volcanos, the former managing director points out.
 “We both have good musicians and great music – many of our composers are outstanding”, she says and emphasizes Bára Gísladóttir, Daníel Bjarnason, Anna Þorvaldsóttir and Hildur Guðnadóttir.
 This spring the orchestra released an album for Dacapo Records with music by Bára, containing three orchestral works.
 An album that belongs to the absolute experimental part of the spectrum where basically new sounds are present and arranged for an orchestra of classical music.